 But it’s also important not to get misled by signs of a golden goose.
 For example, you might speak to a stakeholder that has ample amounts of budget.
 However, upon digging into their needs, if you find they don’t have a problem you can solve, they’re still not going to be a good fit.

 Asking the right questions is a foundational piece of the qualification process.
-These questions will elicit the information you need to know to decide if an opportunity is worth pursuing.
+These questions will elicit the information you need to know to decide if an opportunity is worth pursuing, or if you need to cut them out of your sales process.

 Some qualifying questions include: